solana-foundation/developer-content/content/guides/dapps/cash-app.md

 - User A requests funds again from User B
 - User B declines the request

-When initializing an anchor workspace, a file for typescript tests is generated.
+When initializing an Anchor workspace, a file for typescript tests is generated.
 Navigate to `cash-app-clone/cash-app/tests/cash-app.ts` to find the testing template, which will already have the required modules imported.